zonneplan/KiBot/docs/source/configuration/outputs.rst

    -  ``kikit_present`` To create a project presentation web page.
    -  ``navigate_results`` generates web pages to navigate the generated outputs.
+   - ``kicanvas`` creates a web page to display the schematic and/or PCB

 .. index::
    pair: supported; fabrication helpers